raj-magesh/bonner-brainio/README.md

 `pip install git+https://github.com/BonnerLab/bonner-brainio`

-## API

-`bonner.brainio` exposes the following public functions:

-- `create_catalog`: creates a new catalog
-- `import_catalog`: imports an existing catalog from a file
-- `fetch`: fetches an item from a catalog
-- `package_stimulus_set`: packages a stimulus set given its .csv and .zip files
-- `package_assembly`: packages an assembly given its netCDF4 file

 ## Environment variables

-All Bonner-BrainIO data will be stored at the path specified by `BONNER_BRAINIO_HOME`.
+All Bonner-BrainIO data will be stored at the path specified by `BONNER_BRAINIO_CACHE`.

 ## Dependencies